microsoft/Partner-Center-PowerShell/docs/help/New-PartnerAccessToken.md

 PS C:\> New-PartnerAccessToken -ApplicationId 'xxxx-xxxx-xxxx-xxxx' -Scopes 'https://api.partnercenter.microsoft.com/user_impersonation' -ServicePrincipal -Credential $credential -Tenant 'xxxx-xxxx-xxxx-xxxx' -UseAuthorizationCode
 ```

 The first command gets the service principal credentials (application identifier and service principal secret), and then stores them in the $credential variable.
-The second command will generate a new access token using the service principal credentials stored in the $credential variable and the authorization code flow.
+The second command will request a new access token from Azure Active Directory.
+When using the `UseAuthorizationCode` parameter you will be prompted to authentication interactively using the authorization code flow.
+The redirect URI value will generated dynamically.
+This generation process will attempt to find a port between 8400 and 8999 that is not in use.
+Once an available port has been found, the redirect URL value will be constructed (e.g. <http://localhost:8400>).
+So, it is important that you have configured the redirect URI value for your Azure Active Directory application accordingly.

 ### Example 2: Generating an access token using a refresh token